Johnathen Worth – Board Chair

 Mr. Worth has over sixteen years of management and healthcare experience, working in civil service, corporate and non-profit environments.
 He started his career serving five years as an intelligence analyst with the United States Air Force, eight years with FedEx Corporation, two years with DIHFS, and nearly two years with Cherokee Nation.
 This hybrid of management experience and civil service has made him skilled in universal leadership, fiscal and human capital management, policy and procedure management, and employee/program development.

-Mr. Worth received his Bachelors of Science Degree in Business Administration and Finance from Regis University in Denver, CO.
-He is also currently completing his Masters of Business Administration Degree focusing on Health Industry Leadership from Regis University in Denver, CO.
+Mr. Worth has received his Bachelors of Science Degree in Business Administration and Finance, and his Masters of Business Administration Degree focusing on Health Industry Leadership from Regis University in Denver, CO.
 Mr. Worth has a passion for decreasing health disparities within the AI/AN community through culturally appropriate care and supporting the protection and advancement of AI/AN self-determination.
 In his free time, Mr. Worth is a youth ice hockey referee for USA Hockey.

 Mickki Langston – Treasurer – Board Member